Cotalker/documentation/README.md

-## 📖 Cotalker Documentation
+## Cotalker Documentation 📖
+#### Coltaker Platform Community

 Welcome!

 This is the repository for Cotalkers's official documentation, located at https://doc.cotalker.com, you'll probably just want to head over there and read it directly on the web.

-We have opened this collaborative space in the hopes that it will help answer questions and solve any problems regarding Cotalker.
+We have opened this collaborative space –intended mainly for partners, admins, and developers– in the hopes that it will help answer questions and solve any problems regarding Cotalker.

 ### 💬 Discussions